 Try again!
 An example of a powertrain was shown in the clip.
-Click the arrow and give it another try.

 As the mills became larger, owners began gathering the jobs of carding, spinning, and weaving "under one roof."
 This is an example of vertical integration, where the different steps of producing a particular product (cloth) are brought together in the same business.